Difference Between Interface and Abstract Class

 some nice tips on this site!

-I also don’t get difference 8 though – can you clarify please?
+From the list of all differences in abstract class and interfaces, I don’t get difference 8 though – can you clarify please?

 how to utilize interface in another class without implementing that interface